Shwedagon Pagoda

 The Pagoda Platform

-The main platform sits atop the hill, elevated above the city, and is accessible by four covered stairways from the cardinal points (the southern entrance is most commonly used).
-The platform encircles the main stupa and has dozens of subsidiary stupas, prayer halls, shrines, and small structures in every direction.
+The main platform sits atop the hill, elevated above the city, and is accessible by four covered stairways from the cardinal points.
+The southern entrance is most commonly used.
+Shoes and socks are removed at the entrance and stored in a bag you carry; the platform paving is cool marble.

 Visiting Logistics